 If the connection between exercise and bone health interests you, check out our Guide to Vegan Fitness.
 You’ll discover that how easy it is to get more physically active, and unlock substantial benefits.

 Three Crucial Takeaways

-If you don’t drink cow’s milk and you never give calcium a thought, you’re likely to suffer poor bone health later in life.
-But you can easily reduce these risks, since it’s easy for vegans to boost bone health.
+If you never give calcium a thought, you’re likely to suffer poor bone health later in life.
+But you can easily reduce these risks, since it’s easy for vegans to protect their bone health.
 The three core recommendations are: